BLOGS

 1. What is the major change in ITR-1 and ITR-4 for FY 2024–25?

-LTCG up to ₹1.25 lakh can now be reported directly in ITR-1 and ITR-4, simplifying return filing for small investors.
+LTCG up to ₹1.25 lakh can now be reported directly in ITR-1 and ITR-4, simplifying return filing for small investors, including those filing ITR for defence personnel, ITR for jawans, and families of armed forces members.

 2. Has the default tax regime changed this year?